Corporate Governance Manual

 Accountability and Audit

-Stakeholders' Rights and Protection of Minority Shareholders' Interest
+Rights of Shareholders, Protection of Minority Shareholders’ Interest and Rights of Stakeholders

 Disclosure and Transparency